ethanabrooks/dissertation/bellman-update-networks.typ

-In the case of context-conditional models such as transformers, one factor that has a significant impact on memorization is the extent to which the model attends to information in its context—"in-context" learning—as opposed to the information distilled in its weights during training—"in-weights" learning.
+In the case of context-conditional models such as transformers, one factor that has a significant impact on memorization is the extent to which the model attends to information in its context --- "in-context" learning --- as opposed to the information distilled in its weights during training --- "in-weights" learning.
 The former will be sensitive to new information introduced during evaluation while the latter will not.
 As #cite(<chan2022data>, form: "prose") suggests, the relevance or predictive power of information in a model's context strongly influences the balance of in-weights vs. in-context learning.

 With this in mind, we note that the history of values associated with states in